Where to Stay, Eat, and Play in Tokyo for the 2020 Olympics

 What to do: Visit the town of Shuzenji, which centers around the Shuzenji Temple and is home to a beautiful bamboo forest, quintessential red-painted bridges, and a babbling brook running through the town.
 An onsen (hot spring) town, there are outdoor public foot baths scattered throughout Shuzenji center that you can stop to dip your feet into.

-Olympic happenings: Fuji International Speedway is in Oyama, which will host the finish line of the cycling road race.
+Olympic happenings: Shuzenji is located in Izu City, which is where you'll find the Izu Velodrome, with its 250-meter wooden cycling track.
+The Olympic mountain biking venue can also be found in Izu.
+Fuji International Speedway is in Oyama, which will host the finish line of the cycling road race.

 Where to stay: For those who’d like to stay in Shuzenji, Asaba is a serene Relais & Chateau property right in town.
 Asaba has picturesque pond or garden-view rooms and a stage that hosts traditional Japanese “Noh” performances.

 What to eat: Onidaiko, a restaurant in a 200-year-old traditional Japanese house that the owner physically moved from a different prefecture.
-The restaurant is close to Fuji Speedway, with some of the best soba-noodle soup and tempura you’ll find on your trip.
+The restaurant is located in Oyama close to Fuji Speedway, with some of the best soba-noodle soup and tempura you’ll find on your trip.

-How to get there: The Shinkansen (bullet train) that runs from Tokyo to Aomori stops in Oyama.
-There’s also an express JR Odoriko train that runs from Tokyo to Shuzenji.
+How to get there: The Shinkansen (bullet train) that runs from Tokyo to Shin Osaka (or Nagoya) stops in Mishima.
+At Mishima station, transfer to the Izuhakone Railway Line and head to Shuzenji Station.
+There's also an express JR Odoriko train that runs from Tokyo to Shuzenji.

 Lake Yamanaka, Fuji, Yamanashi Prefecture